-Moss’ feelings are valid in that an estimated 85,000 New Yorkers ride the subway between the hours of 12:30am to 5am daily, reports amNY.
+Moss’ feelings are valid in that an estimated 85,000 New Yorkers ride the subway between the hours of 12:30 a.m. to 5 a.m., reports amNY.
 Beyond the massive inconvenience a nightly shutdown would mean for the city, there is also the question of New York pride.

 Andrew Sparberg, a subway historian told The New York Times that New York City’s subways have run 24 hours since the day they opened in 1904.
-Not even during World War II did the city’s subway shut down; the proposal—said Sparberg—would be “unprecedented.”
-New York’s reputation as being a “city that never sleeps” has become such an identifier—a quality that separates the city from Paris and Tokyo—that many feel a subway shutdown is an extreme solution.
+Not even during World War II did the city’s subway shut down; the decision—said Sparberg—would be “unprecedented.”
+New York’s reputation as being a “city that never sleeps”—one which separates it from the likes of Paris and Tokyo—has become such an identifier that many feel a subway shutdown is an extreme solution.

 “I’m a New Yorker—24-hour subway service is part of our birthright,” New York Mayor Bill de Blasio told the NY Daily News.
 “This is not Washington, D.C., with all due respect to Washington, D.C.
 You cannot shut down the subway at night.
 This is a 24-hour city.”

-Sentiments aside, a drastic solution to the NYC subway problem is needed.
+Sentiments aside, a drastic solution to the New York subway problem is needed.
 After all, a temporary subway-wide shutdown may just be the ticket to a long-term solution of improved commutes for all New Yorkers.
-New York’s reputation of being a sleepless city isn’t entirely predicated on our subways; but rather on the energy of a city that is constantly teeming with life.
+New York’s reputation of being a sleepless city isn’t entirely predicated on our subways, but rather on the energy of a city that is constantly teeming with life.

 Regardless of outrage, the MTA has already begun moving forward with shutting down stations overnight—and in some cases, like the Queens 36th and 30th Avenue stations, for months—in an effort to rapidly repair the increasingly aging tracks.
-For this New Yorker, the sacrifice of having to order an Uber past 12:30am instead of taking the subway is well worth the payoff.
-After all, if we could all enjoy a Monday morning commute without the screaming matches and 30-minute delays, perhaps our fair city could become just a little bit fairer.